Remembering Syd Sotillo

-Syd first position upon arriving in the United States was at McDonald Co as a Manager.
-He decided to leave McDonald and moved on to greener pastures, as he wanted to be his own boss.
+Syd's first position upon arriving in the United States was at McDonald Co as a Manager.
+He decided to leave McDonald's and moved on to greener pastures, as he wanted to be his own boss.
 He started his own company called the "Fortune Millionaire".
-He provides Pre-paid Legal services and assisted Not-for-profit organization and small business with grant, proposal, business-plans and other projects.
+He provides Pre-paid Legal services and assisted Not-for-profit organizations and small businesses with grants, proposals, business plans, and other projects.

 Syd's was born with Sickle Cell Anemia.
-Sickle Cell disease is a genetic or inherited disease that affects the lives of individuals in our community's and around the world.
-In the United States, SCD is most common in African-Americans and in those of Hispanic, Mediterranean and Middle Eastern ancestry.
-As for newborn American infants, SCD occurs in approximately 1 in 300 African American, 1 in 36,000 Hispanic and 1 in 80,000 Caucasians.
+Sickle Cell disease is a genetic or inherited disease that affects the lives of individuals in our community and around the world.
+In the United States, SCD is most common in African-Americans and in those of Hispanic, Mediterranean, and Middle Eastern ancestry.
+As for newborn American infants, SCD occurs in approximately 1 in 300 African Americans, 1 in 36,000 Hispanics, and 1 in 80,000 Caucasians.
 More than 2,500,000 Americans, mostly African-Americans, have the Sickle Cell trait.
-It is a debilitating disease that causes serious life-threatening health complications such as infections, seizures, strokes and unpredictable intense episodes of pain due to the body's limited capacity to carry oxygen to vital organs of the body.
+It is a debilitating disease that causes serious life-threatening health complications such as infections, seizures, strokes, and unpredictable intense episodes of pain due to the body's limited capacity to carry oxygen to vital organs of the body.

-The foundation that has assisted many children and families with Sickle Cell, has now lost their heart; Syd; although still in the mist of their lost, Mr. & Mrs. Molino Sotillo has promised to continue their work in the community and to teach other families who members suffer from Sickle Cell Anemia how to live a full-filling life with the disease.
+The foundation that has assisted many children and families with Sickle Cell has now lost their heart; Syd; although still in the midst of their lost, Mr. & Mrs. Molino Sotillo has promised to continue their work in the community and to teach other families whom members suffer from Sickle Cell Anemia how to live a full-filling life with the disease.

-Syd life goal was to help others and would give the last shirt of his back.
-He was health conscious and a very kind, caring and giving individual.
-Syd was also fashionable dresser, always well groomed and always matching.
-Syd would not even put out the garbage if he wasn't appropriately dress, because he had to be well groomed.
+Syd's life goal was to help others and would give the last shirt off his back.
+He was health-conscious and a very kind, caring, and giving individual.
+Syd was also a fashionable dresser, always well-groomed and always matching.
+Syd would not even put out the garbage if he wasn't appropriately dressing, because he had to be well-groomed.